Randy Mearns

-Randy Mearns (born May 28, 1969) is a Canadian former lacrosse player who was most recently the head coach of the St. Bonaventure Bonnies men’s lacrosse team.
+Randy Mearns (born May 28, 1969) is a Canadian former lacrosse player who was most recently the interim head coach of the Rochester Knighthawks of the National Lacrosse League (NLL).
 After a 9-year career in the National Lacrosse League, Mearns became the head coach of the Canisius Golden Griffins men’s lacrosse team, where he would coach for 19 seasons before leaving in 2017 to coach for the newly created lacrosse program at St. Bonaventure.

 Mearns, along with the entire 2006 Canadian National lacrosse team, was inducted into the Canadian Lacrosse Hall of Fame, following a lengthy career in the Ontario Lacrosse Association, Major Series Lacrosse and Western Lacrosse Association Canadian professional box lacrosse leagues as a player.

-Canadian Box Career
+Canadian box career

 Mearns played for the St. Catharines Athletics for 5 years.
 In 1990, Mearns led the team to their first Minto Cup championship since 1950, and was awarded the "Jim McConaghy Memorial Cup" for Minto Cup M.V.P.
 He was later given the "B.W.
 Evans Award" for Top Graduating Player.
 Mearns ranked 36th all time in Canadian Junior A lacrosse assists (regular season and playoffs combined) with 348.

 With the Brampton Excelsiors, Mearns won Mann Cup championships in 1992 and 1993, and also won three with the Six Nation Chiefs (’94, ‘95’ ’96).